pikvm/pikvm/docs/msd.md

     4. On this step, you will be able to access the flash drive from the target host.

         !!! note
-            Index `0` represents the main drive that is controlled via a web interface and API
+            Index `0` represents the main drive that is controlled via the Web UI and API.

     5. View the drive state: